 The Maltese Care Nonprofit Ltd. provides services such as individual labour market counselling, labour market training and personalised help with job seeking to third-country nationals (see ‘Jobs for you‘).
-However, the program does not target specifically beneficiaries of international protection, they can also request the services of the Maltese.
-In 2020 the organisation could provide support for 15 people with international protection status out of which 4 people could in the end successfully undertake employment.
+Even though the program does not target specifically beneficiaries of international protection, they can also request the services of the Maltese.
+In 2021 the organisation could provide support for 17 people with international protection status out of which 6 people could in the end successfully undertake employment.

-Reportedly, due to language and cultural barriers access to employment is limited to certain sectors such as physical labour (as working in construction, storage etc.) and hospitality.
+Reportedly, due to language and cultural barriers access to employment is essentially limited to certain sectors such as physical labour (as working in construction, storage etc.) and hospitality.
 The average working hours are 12 hours per day (although in many cases people are provided only with a part-time contract) here, which renders integration of people with international protection status more difficult since they have no free time besides work.
 Next Step Hungary Association also points out that there are not enough institutions carrying out skill validation/recognition, therefore, hindering the labour market access of well-experienced beneficiaries.